satkuma/Rdatasets/doc/datasets/rst/attitude.rst

 Format
 ~~~~~~

-A dataframe with 30 observations on 7 variables.
+A data frame with 30 observations on 7 variables.
 The first column are
 the short names from the reference, the second one the variable names in
 the data frame: